Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models

 \section{Continuous limit of flow-kick systems}

-The similarities between the continuous harvest model (Figure \ref{fig:logistic}a) and the flow-kick harvest model (Figure \ref{fig:logistic}b) reflect a broader phenomenon: flow-kick maps generate an analogous vector field in the limit as flow times go to zero and the disturbance rate is maintained.
-This result has been shown for specific flow-kick maps in \cite{meyer2018quantifying,hoyer2021impulsive}.
+The similarities between the continuous harvest model (Figure \ref{fig:logistic}a) and the flow-kick harvest model (Figure \ref{fig:logistic}b) reflect a broader phenomenon: flow-kick maps generate an analogous vector field in the limit as flow times go to zero and a constant disturbance rate is maintained.
+This result, which has been shown for specific flow-kick maps in \cite{hoyer2021impulsive, meyer2018quantifying}, provides a bridge between flow-kick models and purely ODE models with the same average disturbance rate, a common quantity used in ecological modeling.
 Here we state and prove a more general formulation using the current notation.

 \begin{proposition} Let $f(\xx)$ be a vector field governing undisturbed dynamics and $r(\xx)$ be a disturbance rate function.
 In the limit as $\tau\to 0$, the family of flow-kick maps $\Phi_{\tau,r}(x)=\vvarphi_\tau(\xx)+\tau r(\vvarphi_\tau(\xx))$ generates the vector field $f(x)+r(x)$. \end{proposition}